Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 5. Comparison with morning data

-Above I mentioned how morning and night data are the only two meaningful ways to capture baseline physiological stress levels.
-During the past months, I have (obviously) also collected morning HRV data, and here I will provide an overview of that data as well, and how it compares with night data.
-Some important points to reiterate:
+Above, I mentioned how morning and night data are the only two meaningful ways to capture baseline physiological stress levels.
+During the past months, I have (obviously) also collected morning HRV data, and here I will provide an overview of that data and how it compares with night data.
+Some essential points to reiterate:

 - both morning and night data capture the same long-term changes in physiology